 The hardware used in vaping are called “pens” or “mods.”
 Both of these devices use convection or conduction to heat contents to what is called a “vaporization point,” a point cooler than combustion but hot enough to turn liquid into an airborne vapor.

 Vape Pens: Vape pens, or e-cigs, are the original vaporizers.
 They have batteries and refillable cartridges.
-Many of these devices don’t need a button to heat up; a user inhales and the devices activates to begins vaporizing.
+Many of these devices don’t need a button to heat up; a user inhales and the device activates to begins vaporizing.

 What's in a vaporizer?

-While there may be visual differences in hardware, the mechanics of vaporizers are usually very similar.
+While there may be visual differences in hardware, the mechanics of vaporizers are very similar.
 The internal components usually involve a tank, atomizer, sensor, and battery.

 - The Tank: The oil holder is usually referred to as a tank if refillable, or a cartridge for single use.
 Tanks and atomizers combine to form single units.
-Tanks are commonly made from materials polycarbonate plastic, stainless steel, or glass.
+Tanks are commonly made from materials like polycarbonate plastic, stainless steel, or glass.

 - The Atomizer: The atomizer is the heating device within the vaporizer that converts liquid into airborne droplets - vapor.